Isara-Mo/Langchain1.0-DynamicModelControl-for-RoboticArm/README.md

 - 🦾 **Robotic Arm Control**: Supports various predefined actions and combined workflows
 - 🔧 **Simulation Mode**: Can run text classification and model selection functions normally without physical robotic arm hardware

+## 🎬 Demo Video

+Below is a demo video for this project:

+<video controls src="https://github.com/user-attachments/assets/e5cc0431-a441-4a42-8a23-44a02efc1228" style="max-width:100%;height:auto;">Your browser does not support inline video.
+Please use the link below to watch.</video>

 ## 🚀 Quick Start

 ### 1. Download Model Weights